GaiaNet-AI/docs/docs/governance/Governance/gip-template.md

 # GIP Template

-> **_✍️ TEMPLATE:_** Proposers are encouraged to follow the standard proposal template for GaiaNet Improvement Proposals.
-Proposals can be submitted via Tally or other governance applications supporting GaiaNet governance.
+> **_✍️ TEMPLATE:_** Proposers are encouraged to follow the standard proposal template for Gaia Improvement Proposals.
+Proposals can be submitted via Tally or other governance applications supporting Gaia governance.

 **TITLE: [GIP-#: Proposal Title]**